 The guidelines made under section 26 of the Subordinate Legislation Act state that statutory rules and legislative instruments that impose fees or charges may impose a significant burden within the meaning of the Act.
 As a general rule, a RIS is likely to be required for proposals that introduce new fees or remake fees that recover \$2,000,000 or more in fee revenue per year, or increase existing fees that generate additional revenue of \$2,000,000 or more per year.
-This is thought to be relevant for fees for new products given in tables 1 and 2.
+This is thought to be relevant for all fees proposed to be introduced this financial year which include new products and services given in table 1, 2 and 3 as well as fees stated in SMCT's previous RIS prepared on the 11 May 2015.
 Therefore, a RIS is required for the instrument as a whole.
 The complete list of fees presently charged by SMCT by each site is available at http://remote.health.vic.gov.au/cemeteries/.